pyeventsourcing/eventsourcing/docs/topics/domain.rst

     *"Explicit is better than implicit."*

-To make things explicit, a decisions made in the command method of an aggregate can be coded and recorded as an immutable 'domain event' object, and this object can be used to evolve the aggregate's cluster of entities and value objects.
+To make things explicit, a decision made in the command method of an aggregate can be coded and recorded as an immutable 'domain event' object, and this object can be used to evolve the aggregate's cluster of entities and value objects.